-The Equalize Community Development Fund (the "Fund") faced difficult challenges in the fiscal year ended June 30, 2023 ("FY 2023").
-Although the economic disruptions caused by the COVID-19 pandemic began to fade, the historic jump in interest rates occurring during the fiscal year created headwinds for the Fund.
-Due to this challenging environment, the Fund suffered a modest negative return for the year, a fate sufferd by many other funds and fixed income investments.
-We took advantage of recent improvements to the Fund in several areas.
+The interest rate and economic environment for Equalize Community Development Fund (the "Fund") continued be challenging in the fiscal year ended June 30, 2024 ("FY 2024").
+Significantly higher interest rates and substantial volatility in interest rates, coupled with liquidity challenges at many banks, including some significant bank failures in 2023, created headwinds for the Fund.
+Despite the challenging environment, the Fund earned a solid positive return for the year.
+We continued to take advantage of recent improvements to the Fund in several areas to position the Fund for better performance in the current environment.
 Some of the notable items that occurred during the year include: